matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

-(This example is from [MSC3489](https://github.com/matrix-org/matrix-spec-proposals/pull/3489), and in that specific case it would need to be considered whether `deleted` makes the `live` property redundant.)
+(This example is from [MSC3489](https://github.com/matrix-org/matrix-spec-proposals/pull/3489), and in that specific case it would need to be considered whether `m.obsolete` makes the `live` property redundant.)

-If a state event has `deleted: false` or no `deleted` property at all, it is not deleted.
+If a state event has `m.obsolete: false` or no `m.obsolete` property at all, it is not obsolete.

-TODO: should it be `m.deleted`?

-No event should ever have a `deleted` property with any other value (other than `true` or `false`.
+No event should ever have an `m.obsolete` property with any other value (other than `true` or `false`.

-To mark some state as deleted, a client sends a state event with `deleted: true` in its content.
-To "undelete" some state later, the client sends another state event with no `deleted` property (or with `deleted: false`).
+To mark some state as obsolete, a client sends a state event with `m.obsolete: true` in its content.
+To "unobsolete" some state later, the client sends another state event with no `m.obsolete` property (or with `m.obsolete: false`).

-### Concerns

-This would effectively prevent anyone from using a `deleted` property for some other purpose in their event content definition, and would clash with anyone who has already defined their events in this way.

-### Redacted state events are deleted
+### Redacted state events are obsolete

-We propose to update the definition of event redaction[^spec-redactions] to specify that all redacted events contain `deleted: true` in their content.
+We propose to update the definition of event redaction[^spec-redactions] to specify that all redacted state events contain `m.obsolete: true` in their content.

 [^spec-redactions] https://spec.matrix.org/v1.4/rooms/v10/#redactions

+TODO: should this be "all redacted events" or "all redacted STATE events"?

-### Leave events are deleted
+### Leave events are obsolete

-We propose to update the definition of membership events so that events saying a member has left contain `deleted: true` in theit content.
+We propose to update the definition of membership events so that events saying a member has left contain `m.obsolete: true` in their content.

 TODO: link to membership events in the spec

-### Encrypted deleted state events
+### Encrypted obsolete state events

 Currently, state events are not encrypted, but [MSC3414](https://github.com/matrix-org/matrix-spec-proposals/pull/3414) proposes allowing them to be encrypted.

-If MSC3414 goes ahead, a deleted encrypted state event should contain `deleted: true` in its unencrypted content, as a sibling of e.g. `algorithm` and `ciphertext`.
+If MSC3414 goes ahead, an obsolete encrypted state event should contain `m.obsolete: true` in its unencrypted content, as a sibling of e.g. `algorithm` and `ciphertext`.

-When the ciphertext is decrypted, the `content` in the plaintext JSON should also contain `deleted: true`.
+When the ciphertext is decrypted, the `content` in the plaintext JSON should also contain `m.obsolete: true`.

 ### Alternative definitions

 #### content: null

-We considered defining a deleted state event as an event with a state_key and null content.
+We considered defining an obsolete state event as an event with a state_key and null content.

-However, some existing deleted state events such as leaving events (membership events indicating that someone left the room) contain useful content, and there is no reason to assume that future ones won't also want to do something similar.
+However, some existing obsolete state events such as leaving events (membership events indicating that someone left the room) contain useful content, and there is no reason to assume that future ones won't also want to do something similar.

-#### deleted as a sibling of content
+#### m.obsolete as a sibling of content

-We could say that the `deleted` property is not inside `content`, but alongside it.
+We could say that the `m.obsolete` property is not inside `content`, but alongside it.

-This has the advantage that it cannot clash with any existing event definitions that include a `deleted` key, and it might make it easier for servers to find and index deleted state.
+This might make it easier for servers to find and index obsolete state.

-However, it would require us to provide a special mechanism (e.g. a new endpoint) to allow clients to mark events as deleted, making the implementation burden of this proposal much greater for both clients and servers.
+However, it would require us to provide a special mechanism (e.g. a new endpoint) to allow clients to mark events as obsolete, making the implementation burden of this proposal much greater for both clients and servers.

 #### Avoiding a new room version by adding special cases

-Some state is already, loosely speaking, "deleted" in the sense that new members don't really care about it.
+Some state is already, loosely speaking, "obsolete" in the sense that new members don't really care about it.
 For example, leaving events.

-It might be possible to define deleted state as including these special cases, and this might allow us to avoid needing a new room version.
+It might be possible to define obsolete state as including these special cases, and this might allow us to avoid needing a new room version.

 However, we believe that we need to change the rules around redacted events, meaning that we can't avoid a new room version.
-Since we need a new room version anyway, we have gone for a simpler definition of deleted state with no special cases.
+Since we need a new room version anyway, we have gone for a simpler definition of obsolete state with no special cases.

-## Sub-proposal 1: Hide deleted state from clients on initial sync
+## Sub-proposal 1: Hide obsolete state from clients on initial sync
 ### Proposal

-Based on our definition of "deleted" state, when sending room state to clients for an initial sync, do not include deleted state.
+Based on our definition of "obsolete" state, when sending room state to clients for an initial sync, do not include obsolete state.

 TODO: specific spec wording change

 ### Potential issues

-If clients actually need deleted state to render properly, this would imply that events have been marked as deleted when they should not have been.
+If clients actually need obsolete state to render properly, this would imply that events have been marked as obsolete when they should not have been.
 (Note: we are discussing room state here, not state events.
-Deleted state events should be returned as normal when the events timeline is requested.
+Obsolete state events should be returned as normal when the events timeline is requested.
 This allows users to explore historical events.)

-The only time when a deleted state event is needed to update room state is when a client has already received non-deleted state for this `event_key`.
+The only time when an obsolete state event is needed to update room state is when a client has already received non-obsolete state for this `event_key`.
 Since this proposal only affects initial sync, clients have not received any state, so this does not apply.

 ### Alternatives